smplrspace/docs/docs/api-reference/space/data-layers.md

 - `color` - _optional_ - defines the color of the sphere to render.
 It can be defined as any valid CSS color string like "orange" or "#3a3c3c", and applied for all elements or per element with a function that takes each element as argument and returns the color string for that element. _Default value: "#2393d4"_
 - `alpha` - _optional_ - defines the transparency of the spheres for the whole layer.
 Element specific alpha value is not supported.
 The value should be between 0 (invisible) and 1 (opaque). _Default value: 1_
 - `onDrag, onDrop` - _optional_ - providing either or both handlers will make data elements of the layer draggable & reshapable.
 Each handler takes the dragged data element as argument. `onDrop` also receives the new coordinates of the element so it can be updated in your app state and database.
+- `disableElevationCorrection` - _optional_
+  - In 2D mode, the rendered elevation of polylines is fully managed and the provided value ignored.
+Polylines will be rendered on top of the floor plans.
+  - In 3D mode, polylines are rendered at their provided elevation but polyline coordinates with low elevation will automatically be rendered above the ground to avoid being hidden.
+You can set `disableElevationCorrection` to true to disable this behavior.
+The elevation value of each coordinate will then be used directly.
 - `disableReshape` - _optional_ - set this to false when using onDrag or onDrop if you want the polygons to be draggable but not modifiable in shape. _Default value: true_
 - `reshapeBoxColor` - _optional_ - hexadecimal string defining the color of the boxes used to reshape the polygons.
 Used in conjunction with onDrag or onDrop. _Default value: "#086bb7"_